HydroCAD® Stormwater Modeling - Since 1986

 For further information see the NRCS Sheet Flow References.

-HydroCAD does not impose any restrictions of the Tc value.
+HydroCAD does not impose any restrictions on the Tc value.
 The value may be as long or short as required.
 For example, a Tc value of zero can be used to model the instantaneous "runoff" from the surface of a pond.

 The behavior of short Tc values is highly dependent on the quality of the selected rainfall distribution.
 For accurate results with short Tc values, the rainfall distribution must include enough 'detail' to accurately indicate the rainfall intensity for the specified duration.
 HydroCAD uses a polynomial representation for the most common rainfall distributions (Type I, IA, II, III) to ensure that very short durations are well represented, and avoid the loss of accuracy that can occur with linear rainfall tables.
 For details please read about rainfall tables.

-If you local regulations prescribe a minimum Tc value, you can specify this value on the Calculation Settings screen.
+If your local regulations prescribe a minimum Tc value, you can specify this value on the Calculation Settings screen.
 This allows you to calculate the "true" Tc value for each subcatchment, and the value will be automatically increased to the minimum as required.
 However, a minimum Tc value is not required by HydroCAD itself.

 What flow depth should I use for channel-flow segments?